Find good pointers on how to keep a home cool by thermal imaging it during a heatwave

 The roof slates [Sp2] at 68.2° are the hottest, in the full glare of the sun.

-Both houses have uninsulated solid brick walls, the left one is plain brick at 48.3°C [Sp3], whereas the white-painted right house is at 40.8°C [SP4], probably because its white surface reflects more of the sun's heat.
+Both mirror-image houses have uninsulated solid brick walls: the left one is plain brick at 48.3°C [Sp3], whereas the right half is white-painted at 40.8°C [SP4] ie: 7.5°C less, because the white surface reflects more of the sun's heat.

 This image shows the benefit of two DIY fabic awnings, made as described in this article.